8 Paired t-test

 alternative hypothesis: true location shift is not equal to 0

-We could have also run a One-sample Wilcoxon signed-rank test on the difference score, but instead of comparing that to a population median, we would compare it to 0.
+We could have also run a One-sample Wilcoxon signed-rank test on the difference score, but instead of comparing that to a population median (as we did in Section 6.7), we would compare it to 0 to assess whether the median difference between paired observations is significantly different from zero.

 we subtracted congruent RT from incongruent RT.
-To have the exact equivalent, we would have had to switch the columns in the wilcox.test()
+To have the exact equivalent, we will need to switch the columns in the wilcox.test()

-function.
-And as you can see, the V values match.
+And as you can see, the V values match now.

 We should also compute the standardised test statistic Z. Again, we need to calculate Z manually, using the qnorm function on the halved p-value from our Wilcoxon test above.